Paraphraser/IOTstackBackup/README.md

 	† if you removed the `postgres` exclusion from `iotstack_backup_general` then the postgres directory will be restored in as-backed-up state.

-`docker-compose.yml` is given special handling.
+The following files are given special handling:

+* `docker-compose.yml`
+* `docker-compose-override.yml`
+* `compose-override.yml`

 This is to cater for two distinct situations:

-* On a bare-metal restore, `docker-compose.yml` will **not** be present in `~/IOTstack`.
-The `docker-compose.yml` from the backup will be restored from *path_to.tar.gz*.
+* On a bare-metal restore, `~/IOTstack` will not contain any `.yml` file(s) so anything in the backup will be restored.
-* If `docker-compose.yml` is already present in `~/IOTstack` then it may be the same as the backup or contain customisations that should not be overwritten.
-The restore compares `docker-compose.yml` in `~/IOTstack` with `docker-compose.yml` from *path_to.tar.gz*:
+* If a `.yml` is already present in `~/IOTstack` then it may be the same as the backup or contain customisations that should not be overwritten.
+The restore compares the file in `~/IOTstack` with the one in *path_to.tar.gz*:
 	* If the two files compare the same then nothing happens.
-	* If the two files do not compare the same, `docker-compose.yml` from *path_to.tar.gz* will be restored into `~/IOTstack` with a date-time suffix.
-If you want to use the `docker-compose.yml` that was restored from the backup, you have to move it into place by hand.
+	* If the two files do not compare the same, the `.yml` from *path_to.tar.gz* will be moved into `~/IOTstack` with a date-time suffix.
+If you want to use a `.yml` that has a date-time suffix, you have to rename it by hand.
+* Note: `iotstack_backup_general` treats compose file names as *prefixes* and includes anything that matches those prefixes.
+For example:

+	- `docker-compose.yml*`

+	will match:

+	- `docker-compose.yml.2021-05-02_1150`

+	However, `iotstack_restore_general` does **not** restore any tagged compose files that are present in a backup.
+If you want them, you will have to unpack the backup yourself.

 The reason for implementing the "general" restore as a standalone script is to make it easier to manage snapshots and/or build your own backup strategy.